 Over 50 years have passed and the business climate has changed since Jim started a small machine shop in Grand Island, Nebraska.
 However, the Triad Group of Companies has proven to be more than a success.

-Today, under the direction of Russell Merrick, (Jim’s grandson), as CEO, the operations of the five companies are located in Nebraska and Colorado.
-Primarily a family operation, it now includes a fourth generation with the addition of Hope Merrick (Jim’s great-granddaughter).
+Today, under the direction of Russell Merrick, (Jim’s grandson), as CEO, the operations of the five companies are located in Nebraska.
+Primarily a family operation, it now includes a fourth generation with the addition of Morgan and Hope Merrick (Jim’s great-granddaughters).
 The Triad Companies, the parent company, retains its headquarters at Alda, Nebraska, (population.
 400) thus maintaining a rather modest identity but the success and impact of has been felt worldwide.